shree026/wordpress_deployment_on_ec2/README.md

 # WORDPRESS DEPLOYMENT ON AWS EC2
 ## First launch an ec2 instance
-  for learning in detail how to launch ec2 instance

 ## After launching an ec2 ,install apache-httpd and start it's service
 ```